The FoNS Residential Programme: Facilitating the development of person-centred cultures

 Key areas of learning include:

-• Greater appreciation of facilitation to enable participatory approaches to learning and development
+4. Facilitation skills to enable participatory approaches to learning and development for all

 The focus of the FoNS residential programme is practical and workplace orientated.
 But FoNS is keen to offer enhanced support to participants through our mentorship scheme.